wayleem/virtual-tour/README.md

 # Group for the East End
 Virtual tour is made for nonprofit organization [Group for the East End](https://www.groupfortheeastend.org/) in a Stony Brook related course.
+We worked with the client within the semester to deliver this application that they requested to make their hiking trails more accessible.

 ## Deploying
 Everything in the `dist` folder is ready for deployment if you are running a web server.
 The index.html file will not run if you execute it locally, it needs to be deployed on a web server.